Ben-Karr/Ben-Karr.github.io/README.md

 _Deployment | Flask | html | CSS | heroku_
 [![RoboApp](assets/RoboApp_example.png)](https://robocircuit.herokuapp.com/)
 _Make the Machine Learning algorithm from RoboMl accessible by a webapp._
 This is my attempt of building a custom webpage with Flask at the backend and html, CSS and JavaScript in the frontend.
-The design was made to make it simple to navigate through the page with a smartphone.
+The design was made to make it as simple as possible to navigate through the page with a smartphone.